Discriminatory Harassment and Sexual Misconduct Policy

 Under most circumstances, communications between a person seeking care and a medical or mental health professional are confidential.
 The medical and mental health licensed professionals at Reed College respect and protect confidential communications from students, faculty, and staff to the extent they are legally able to do so.
 There may be some situations, however, when these professionals are not permitted to hold information in confidence; for example, the professional may not be permitted to keep confidential information about an immediate and serious threat to any person or property.
 In addition, if information is provided to a licensed professional outside of the professional relationship, that professional may not be permitted to keep it confidential.

-C. Confidentiality and victims of policy violations
+C. Confidentiality and Complainants of policy violations

-The College is sensitive to the interests of alleged victims who do not wish their names or other identifiable information to be disclosed to anyone else.
+The College is sensitive to the interests of complainants who do not wish their names or other identifiable information to be disclosed to anyone else.
 In such circumstances, the College will attempt to respect these wishes, but may be limited in its ability to respond to a report or complaint while doing so.
 Further, Reed must consider its responsibility to provide a safe and non-discriminatory environment for all students, faculty, staff and visitors, attending to such factors as the seriousness of the alleged conduct, whether there have been other complaints against the same individual, and the extent of any threat to the College community; because of these considerations, it may not always be able to respect the wish for complete confidentiality.

 D. Confidentiality and reporters and witnesses